teich/Heroku-Screens-and-Articles/fb_tutorial/tutorial.md

     +----------------------+
     ToDo: make an infographic

-Ok, now our application has been authenticated and the user has authorized it, a question raises:
+Ok, now our application has been authenticated and the user has authorized it, but you might be wondering what information we have access to.

-    What kind of information would my application access?

 The answer is: